Westnation/MPI-BFS/README.md

 # MPI-BFS
-Parallel realisation of breadth-first search algorith using MPI (serial realisation included)
+Parallel realisation of breadth-first search algorithm using MPI (serial realisation included)

 Before start:
 - This code was written during my education and fully-filled with on the verge of fail decisions